Protest planned during Graham’s Columbia town hall

 A progressive group has announced plans to attend, and they want to get around a sign ban to protest Graham’s stance on repealing the federal health care law.

-The group Indivisible Midlands will form a “living cemetery” at the town hall to emphasis their dependence on health coverage.
+The group Indivisible Midlands will form a “living cemetery” at the town hall to emphasize their dependence on health coverage.

 Graham’s office has said signs will not be allowed inside the Columbia Metropolitan Convention Center during the event.